Gilbert, Arizona — Coming Soon

 Spravato is esketamine — a nasal-spray form of one half of the ketamine molecule, FDA-approved for treatment-resistant depression and for depressive symptoms with acute suicidal thinking or behavior, taken alongside an oral antidepressant.

-Two things separate it from the IM ketamine we already offer.
-First, the approval: because Spravato is FDA-approved for depression, insurance typically covers it — often the deciding factor when a six-session cash series is out of reach.
-Second, the guardrails: Spravato can only be given in a certified healthcare setting under a federal safety program (REMS), with a required two-hour observation after each dose.
-You do not take it home.
-That is a feature, not a bug.
+Two things separate it from the take-home ketamine program we already offer.
+First, the approval: because Spravato is FDA-approved for depression, insurance typically covers it — often the deciding factor when a self-pay program is out of reach.
+Second, the setting: Spravato can only be given in a certified healthcare setting under a federal safety program (REMS), with a required two-hour observation after each dose.
+Some patients prefer that fully in-office structure; others are better served by the evaluated, trial-assessed take-home program.
+That is exactly the kind of fit question the evaluation answers.

 Waitlist